 We all want what’s best for our pups.
 We want them to be happy and healthy, and we’ll do whatever it takes to ensure they have the best possible life.
 So, when we hear about a new treatment that could help our furry friends, we’re naturally curious–read on to learn more about HBOT.

 Hyperbaric oxygen therapy (HBOT) is an FDA-approved, non-invasive medical treatment that involves inhaling 100% pure oxygen in a pressurized chamber.
 HBOT is used to treat a variety of medical conditions and can be an effective treatment for wounds that are not healing properly.

 Hyperbaric oxygen therapy works by delivering 100 percent oxygen to the body at a higher than atmospheric pressure.
 This increase in pressure forces oxygen into the bloodstream and dissolves it in the plasma, which is the fluid portion of the blood.
 The oxygen-rich plasma then carries the oxygen to the body’s tissues, where it is used to promote healing.

 What Are the Benefits of Dog Oxygen Chambers?

 Hyperbaric oxygen therapy (HBOT) is a treatment that involves breathing 100 percent oxygen while inside a chamber that is pressurized to 1.5-3X times normal atmospheric pressure.
 HBOT has been used to treat a variety of medical conditions in humans and is now being used with increasing frequency to treat pets.

-Potential benefits of HBOT for pets include:
+Potential benefits of hyperbaric oxygen chambers for dogs include: